 At the University of Missouri School of Medicine and MU Health Care, our mission is to save and improve lives — through exemplary education, research and patient care.
 Together with the Sinclair School of Nursing and the School of Health Professions, our vision is to be the premier and transformational academic health system for Missouri.

 Our health system leaders are aligned with the four-campus University of Missouri System with the goal of leveraging our rich resources and unique capabilities to better the lives of the state’s people.
-Richard Barohn, MD, executive vice chancellor for health affairs, leads the health system, collaborating closely with School of Medicine Dean Steven Zweig, MD, and MU Health Care CEO Jonathan Curtright.
+Richard Barohn, MD, executive vice chancellor for health affairs and Hugh E. and Sarah D. Stephenson Dean, MU School of Medicine, leads the health system, collaborating closely with MU Health Care Interim CEO and Vice Chancellor for Health Affairs Nim Chinniah.
 Together, they share a strategic vision for elevating the health system in the state and beyond.

 One of the defining strengths of our integrated academic health system is a firm commitment to clinical care.

 Our clinical faculty are members of University Physicians, the largest group practice plan in mid-Missouri, which assures a salary and incentive program competitive with other academic health systems in the U.S. In the past decade, MU Health Care has solidified its position as the market share leader in our region, which covers 25 counties with a total population of almost 800,000.
 We have six hospitals, more than 50 clinics and multiple affiliations that have improved patient access in Columbia and surrounding communities.
 Amid a pandemic, we opened a new primary care clinic, committed to opening another and broke ground on a seven-story patient care tower for children’s and birthing services.
 We also treat mid-Missouri’s most complex cases, providing more than 80 specialties and subspecialties and offering the region’s only:

 - Level 1 Trauma Center